FortAwesome/ember-fontawesome/README.md

 If you want to include only a subset of icons from an icon pack, add a `fontawesome` configuration object to your applications options in `environment.js`.
-The following example declares that all icons in `free-solid-svg-icons` should be included in the `vendor.js` bundle add added to the library, and for `pro-light-svg-icons`, only `adjust`, `ambulance`, and `pencil-alt` are to be included in the bundle and added to the library.
+The following example declares that all icons in `free-solid-svg-icons` should be included in the `vendor.js` bundle and added to the library, and for `pro-light-svg-icons`, only `adjust`, `ambulance`, and `pencil-alt` are to be included in the bundle and added to the library.